phalcon/documentation/docs/translate.md

 ### Custom Interpolators

 The [Phalcon\Translate\Interpolator\InterpolatorInterface][interpolatorinterface] interface must be implemented in order to create your own interpolators or extend the existing ones:

 ### Interpolator Factory

-The [Phalcon\Translate\InterpolatorFactory][interpolatorfactory] factory offers an easy way to create interpolators.
+The [Phalcon\Translate\InterpolatorFactory][interpolatorfactory] factory offers a way to create interpolators.
 It is an object required to be passed to the translation adapters and translate factory so that in turn can create the relevant interpolation class that the adapter will use.

 ```php
 <?php